A indie gig in Bristol

 Romantic-noir crooner for our ages, Mark William Lewis’ uncanny allure is inescapable.
 Recently signed to the cult A24, his devastatingly poetic, intricately cinematic songwriting magic is paired with Tony Bontana’s introspective left-field rap for a fully enthralling Brew outing.
 Mark william lewis + Tony Bontana at Strange Brew.

 Sell out warning!
 Inventive jazz fusion ensemble melding afrofunk, afrobeat, gnawa and rumba into a fire-breathing 9-headed psychedelic beast.
 Muito Kaballa are a force to be reckoned with FFO: Fela Kuti, Tenderlonious, L'éclair, Surprise Chef, the Pyramids.
-Muito Kaballa at The Jam Jar.
+Muito Kaballa + Plantfood at The Jam Jar.

 More Photos of Indie Gigs in Bristol